mrupp12bit/pt2-clone/README.md

 Has additional audio filters and audio mixer improvements to make it sound close to a real Amiga computer. \
 *What is ProTracker?
 Read about it on [Wikipedia](https://en.wikipedia.org/wiki/ProTracker).*

+# Enhancements
+This version contains some enhancements done by mrupp12bit aka mike-taws:

+## FIND button
+New option `SHOWFINDBUTTON=TRUE` in `protracker.ini` will display FIND button instead of LOAD button next to the sample name. \
+Clicking this button will jump to the next note that uses the current sample. \
+Clicking while holding SHIFT key will search backwards.

 # Releases
 Windows/macOS binary releases can always be found at [16-bits.org/pt2.php](https://16-bits.org/pt2.php).